 Telefónica Germany GmbH & Co.
 OHG

 Telefónica Germany GmbH & Co.
 OHG is the wholly owned operational subsidiary of the Telefónica Deutschland Holding AG, which is part of the Spanish telecommunications group Telefónica S.A. headquartered in Madrid.
 Telefónica Deutschland offers mobile and fixed services for private and business customers and is one of the three leading integrated telecommunications providers in Germany.
-In the mobile business, Telefónica Deutschland provides extensive post- and prepaid products and mobile data services based on GPRS, UMTS and LTE technology.
-The portfolio also includes DSL fixed telephony and high-speed internet.
+In the mobile business, Telefónica Deutschland provides extensive postpaid and prepaid products and mobile data services based on GPRS, UMTS, and LTE technology.
+Its portfolio also includes DSL fixed telephony and high-speed internet.
 Furthermore, Telefónica Deutschland is a leading provider of wholesale services.

 Vodafone Germany is one of the leading integrated telecommunications companies and also the largest TV provider in Germany.
-With its 14,000 employees, Vodafone Germany provides Internet, mobile, fixed network and television from a single source.
+With its 14,000 employees, Vodafone Germany provides Internet, mobile and fixed networks, and TV services from a single source.
 As a gigabit company, Vodafone is driving forward infrastructure expansion in Germany: with ever-faster networks, we are paving the way for the gigabit society in Germany - whether in fixed networks or in mobile communications.
-With 45.7 million mobile cards, 6.5 million fixed broadband customers and numerous digital solutions, Vodafone Germany generates annual sales of 11 billion euros.
+With 45.7 million mobile cards, 6.5 million fixed broadband customers, and numerous digital solutions, Vodafone Germany generates annual sales of EUR 11 billion.

 Vodafone Germany is the largest subsidiary of the Vodafone Group, one of the largest telecommunications companies in the world.
-The Group operates its own mobile networks in 26 countries and maintains partner networks in another 50 countries.
-The group operates its own fixed network infrastructures in 19 countries.
-Vodafone has around 522.8 million mobile and 18.8 million fixed net customers.
+The group operates its own mobile networks in 26 countries and maintains partner networks in another 50 countries.
+The group operates its own fixed network infrastructure in 19 countries.
+Vodafone has around 522.8 million mobile and 18.8 million fixed network customers.